 Early in 1990 the Canadian veteran aircrew and ground staff subscribed to and built the war memorial at the east end of Main Street in memory of the 640 who flew out of East Moor never to return, the airfield having been built on land to the south of what we now call Well Lane and was largely manned by members of the Royal Canadian Air Force.

-For the last two years we have been concerned that only 4 serving RCAF members have been able to attend but we are grateful to the Canadian Govt. for financing this aspect of the weekend.
 In recent years we have been able to incorporate a talk by the Canadians to the pupils at our school and also a visit to Sutton Hall which was the Officers Mess during the war.
 School children have also laid flowers during the service.